Korea, Republic of

 Basic Task of the Military Medical Service

 The Armed Forces Medical Command (AFMC) ensures the security and stability of the Korean Peninsula by maximizing the combat power through providing professional patient care and health improvement programs and contributing to the academic development of military medicine.
 AFMC was founded in March 1954 in Masan, in order to efficiently control a number of military hospitals established for casualty treatment during the Korean War.
 Since then, it has continuously systematized its organization and function, thus making itself more capable for immediate medical support in times of national crisis such as civil war and natural/man-made disasters.

-Headquartered in Seong-nam, Gyeonggi province, Korea, AFMC takes control of 14 subordinate hospitals, School of Military Medicine (SMM), and the Armed Forces Medical Research Institute (AFMRI).
+Headquartered in Seong-nam, Gyeonggi province, Korea, AFMC takes control of 12 subordinate hospitals, Armed Forces Medical School (AFMS), Armed Forces Medical Research Institute (AFMRI), and the Armed Forces Medical Support Group (AFMSG).
 Moreover, AFMC supports and arbitrates overall medical administrative issues of ROK army, navy and air force.
 Medical units are deployed to battalions and above to provide medical support to combat units.
 AFMC aids these medical units by developing policies or guidelines on public health and quality management, carrying out a wide variety of training and exercises, and building up medical information systems.

 With cutting-edge medical equipment and highly trained professionals, military hospitals treat military personnel suffer - ing from diseases and injuries, and also provide physical check-up and medical consultation.
 Each hospital runs specialized care centre for major trauma, rehabilitative medicine, pain medicine, burn care, and mental health.
 In order to enhance combat readiness, hospitals actively participate in various national level joint/combined exercises held annually.

 AFMC and Armed Forces Medical Research Institute are in charge of scientific researches on various military medicine fields including CBRN warfare patient care, epidemiological investigation, anatomical pathology, and veterinary science.
-School of Military Medicine creates an advanced academic environment and develops new training techniques to foster the most qualified and the most competent medical officers so that they can be ready in both wartime and peacetime.
+Armed Forces Medical School creates an advanced academic environment and develops new training techniques to foster the most qualified and the most competent medical officers so that they can be ready in both wartime and peacetime.